rafaeluna/SerialVariables/README.md

 Download this project as a zip file and [add it via the Arduino IDE](https://www.arduino.cc/en/guide/libraries#toc4).

+## Considerations

+Please make sure to include both New Line (`\n`) and a Carriage Return (`\r`) characters in your serial message for the library to know when a command has ended.

+In the Arduino IDE, this can be done by selecting "Both NL & CR" in the Serial Monitor window.

 ## Basic Usage

 This is the code of the most basic example I could think of.